Joel Armia

-Joel Armia (/fi/; born 31 May 1993) is a Finnish professional ice hockey winger for the Los Angeles Kings of the National Hockey League (NHL).
+Joel Armia (/fi/; born 31 May 1993) is a Finnish professional ice hockey player who is a winger for the Los Angeles Kings of the National Hockey League (NHL).
 He was selected in the first round, 16th overall, by the Buffalo Sabres in the 2011 NHL entry draft.
 Armia has also previously played professionally for Porin Ässät of the SM-liiga as well as the Winnipeg Jets and Montreal Canadiens.

 Playing career

 Porin Ässät

 Armia playing for Porin Ässät in 2010, as a 17-year-old.

 In the 2008–09 season, Armia was the highest goal scoring player of the U16 SM-sarja with 27 goals, winning the Keijo Kuusela award.
 In the following season, he played in 27 games with Ässät U20, recording 15 goals and six assists for a total of 21 points.

 At the age of 17, Armia was promoted to Porin Ässät during the course of the 2010–11 season after showing great talent across both the team's junior ranks as well as the Finnish national U18 team.
 In his SM-liiga rookie campaign, Armia would record 18 goals and 11 assists, being the highest goal-scorer amongst rookies leaguewide.
 He would likewise appear in five playoff games scoring two goals.

 While in Ässät, Armia was considered one of the most talented players of his age group and a future superstar by media, due much in part to his natural goal scoring prowness.
 Eric Weissman, a former scout for the Buffalo Sabres, highlighted Armia's puck possession abilities.
 In the same article by The Athletic, he was referred to as a pure skill player.
 Armia was ultimately selected by the Sabres in the first round (16th overall) during the 2011 NHL entry draft as well as 14th overall by Severstal Cherepovets of the Kontinental Hockey League (KHL) in the 2011 KHL Junior Draft.
 In the following season, he appeared in 54 regular season games and collected 18 goals and 20 assists for 38 points with Ässät, along with two assists in three playoff games.
 In June 2012, Armia signed with the Sabres, but would return to Ässät on a loan for one more season.
 In 2012–13, he played in 47 regular season games recording 19 goals and 14 assists for a total of 33 points, and was instrumental in helping Ässät capture the Kanada-malja championship, recording three goals with five assists across 16 playoff games.